davezap/zray/README.md

 # Issues #

 I know about these issues.

-Every now and then you may receive a page fault when existing the app.
+Every now and then you may receive a page fault when exiting the app.
 I have a feeling this is due to how I'm trying to interrupt the running threads.

 The shadowing does not currently do a check for ray-length bounds so you can get shadows on surfaces where they don't belong.